At a glance

 It adds depth and freshness to many traditional dishes worldwide and is commonly used in Indian, Middle Eastern, Mediterranean, and Mexican cuisine.

-Interestingly, a small percentage of the population has a genetic disposition which enhances their sensitivity to the aldehyde content of cilantro.
+Interestingly, a small percentage of the population has a genetic disposition that enhances their sensitivity to the aldehyde content of cilantro.
 These people tend to experience the cilantro plant as having an unpalatable, soapy smell and flavor.

 Watch the video below to learn why you should regularly consume cilantro.